SSV-embedded/TinyML_IR-Sensor/README.md

     pred = np.argmax(output)
     ```
     The model output are according to the sigmoid function two probability values.
 Using argmax the maximum is determined.
-Therefore the predicted class is stored in pred.
+Therefore the predicted class is stored in `pred`.

-    Lastely, we link the prediction with the timestamp.
+    Lastely, we link the `prediction` with the timestamp.
     ```python
     ts = np.array(df_val.index)
     prediction = pd.DataFrame({'Date':ts, 'Prediction': pred_tiny})